OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ##### WebView Server Certificate Verification

-Sometimes applications use the WebView UI component to render the website associated with the application.
+Sometimes applications use a WebView to render the website associated with the application.
 This is also the case for HTML/JavaScript based frameworks, like for example Apache Cordova, that internally uses a WebView to perform application interaction.
 When a WebView is used, it is the mobile browser that performs the server certificate validation.
 A bad practice would be to ignore any TLS error that occurs when the WebView tries to establish the connection with the remote website.

 The following code would ignore any TLS issues, precisely the custom implementation of the WebViewClient provided to the WebView: